 As the Carleton University community knows well, the Campus Card is the official identification card for use while on campus.
-In addition to being a simple ID, it acts as your library card, gym card, campus debit card, and door access card–all in one.
+In addition to being a simple ID, it acts as a library card, gym card, campus debit card, and door access card–all in one.

-In September 2022, we saw the Campus Card produce record breaking stats, with over 2.1 million swipes in total.
+In September 2022, we saw the Campus Card produce record breaking stats, with more than 2.1 million swipes in total.
 Not only does this record surpass the number of swipes in any month during the COVID-19 pandemic, but it also eclipses the record number of swipes before the pandemic began.
 October 2022 also saw elevated–but not record-breaking–levels of card access swipes.

 The total number of card access swipes was broken down into 1.8 million door swipes and more than 300,000 swipes at retail locations.
 In September, the card was predominately used by students to access residence buildings, but Carleton community members can use their card to access dining services, the library, athletics, vending machines, and much more.